lsst-dm/dmtn-185/index.rst

 =====================

 We define file-level provenance as the inputs that contributed to the production of that data, including other files and software.
-There are various ways of represent these, e.g. a graph of predecessor data.
+There are various ways of representing these, e.g. a graph of predecessor data.
 By tracing a provenance chain one can then reconstruct the relationship of products to upstream or downstream products and processes.

 An alternative means to express provenance would take the form that associates a collection of inputs and outputs, along with a record of a broader pipeline task and configuration.